Cesare Borgia: Military

 Giovanni Sforza, first husband of Cesare's sister Lucrezia, was soon ousted from Pesaro; Pandolfo Malatesta lost Rimini; Faenza surrendered, its young lord Astorre III Manfredi being later drowned in the Tiber by Cesare's order.
 In May 1501 the latter was created duke of Romagna.
 Hired by Florence, Cesare subsequently added the lordship of Piombino to his new lands.

 While his condottieri took over the siege of Piombino which ended in 1502, Cesare commanded the French troops in the sieges of Naples and Capua, defended by Prospero and Fabrizio Colonna.
-On 24 June 1501 his troops stormed the latter, causing the collapse of Aragonese power in southern Italy.
+On 24 June 1501, Borgia's troops stormed the latter to end the siege of Capua.

-In June 1502 he set out for Marche, where he was able to capture Urbino and Camerino by treason.
+In June 1502, he set out for Marche, where he was able to capture Urbino and Camerino by treason.
 He planned to conquer Bologna next.
-However, his condottieri, most notably Vitellozzo Vitelli and the Orsini brothers (Giulio, Paolo and Francesco), feared Cesare's cruelty and set up a plot against him.
+However, his condottieri, most notably Vitellozzo Vitelli and the Orsini brothers (Giulio, Paolo, and Francesco), feared Cesare's cruelty and set up a plot against him.
 Guidobaldo da Montefeltro and Giovanni Maria da Varano returned to Urbino and Camerino, and Fossombrone revolted.
 The fact that his subjects had enjoyed his rule thus far meant that his opponents had to work much harder than they would have liked.
 He eventually recalled his loyal generals to Imola, where he waited for his opponents' loose alliance to collapse.
 Cesare called for a reconciliation, but imprisoned his condottieri in Senigallia, then called Sinigaglia, a feat described as a "wonderful deceiving" by historian Paolo Giovio, and had them strangled.
-In 1503 he conquered the Republic of San Marino.
+In 1503, he conquered the Republic of San Marino.